Ahead Of COP28, Schneider Electric Calls For Greater Action On Decarbonization And Inclusion

 release fresh geographically relevant insights on ways to accelerate decarbonization, building on its Back to 2050 research extend several Schneider Electric Foundation partnerships, in line with its longstanding mission to support the empowerment of younger generations and women through education and training in the energy sector announce new strategic partnerships and initiatives to extend the decarbonization of its supply chain, and launch a report on supply chain decarbonization developed in partnership with Women Action Sustainability (WAS) .

-"As the world's population and economies continue to grow, we must develop energy efficiency as well as clean, affordable energy.
+'As the world's population and economies continue to grow, we must develop energy efficiency as well as clean, affordable energy.
 New technologies of digitization of everything leveraging IoT, big data and AI, as well as low-carbon electrification are the two major disruptors of our relationship to energy.
-Accelerated adoption of these technologies and new ways of designing are essential pillars of innovative, collective, fair and inclusive climate action," said Jean-Pascal Tricoire, Chairman of Schneider Electric.
-"The corporate world, including impact companies like ours, needs to be a player and enabler of sustainability action worldwide, inspiring and supporting governments, societies, the academic and business world, and others, to accelerate action."
+Accelerated adoption of these technologies and new ways of designing are essential pillars of innovative, collective, fair and inclusive climate action,' said Jean-Pascal Tricoire, Chairman of Schneider Electric.
+'The corporate world, including impact companies like ours, needs to be a player and enabler of sustainability action worldwide, inspiring and supporting governments, societies, the academic and business world, and others, to accelerate action.'
+Related resources:

 The issuer is solely responsible for the content of this announcement.